Drive donations with these fundraiser sharing tips:

 13. Write your fundraiser link in an unexpected place

-On your car?
-Chalk it on the sidewalk?
-Post a sign on your front lawn?
 The more creative, the better—this is a great way to create excitement around your fundraiser in addition to social media.

 14. Send a handwritten letter to friends and family